Community Energy Newham

 Repowering London has set up a Community Benefit Society to run the project and hold the funds raised.
 These Societies are legal entities whose statutory purpose is to serve the broader interests of the community.
 This means that any proceeds from the project are locked into Newham and delivered to local residents.

-• To ensure no one is left out, Newham residents can become a non-investor member for £1 and have the same say in how the project is run as any investor.
-Contact communityenergynewham@gmail.com if you’d like to be a non-investor member.
+- To ensure no one is left out, Newham residents and CEN volunteers who might not live in the borough, can become a non-investing Community Member for £1 and have the same say in how the project is run as any investor.
+Contact us at communityenergynewham@gmail.com for details.

-• After core costs and investor returns have been paid out, any remaining income is given to the Community Fund.
+- After core costs and investor returns have been paid out, any remaining income is given to a Community Fund.

 Ready to get involved?

 We are also happy to hear from people who would like to volunteer for our projects.
-Simply email communityenergynewham@gmail.com to let us know you want to help.
+Email communityenergynewham@gmail.com to let us know you want to help.

-CEN currently has five voluntary directors.
+CEN currently has four voluntary Directors.
 Their role is to ensure the Community Benefit Society is running well and to support its development with support from Repowering London.
+If you would like to contact one of the Directors, email communityenergynewham@gmail.com

 Olawale Ajibola